zertrin/duplicity-backup/README.md

 For the [Google Cloud Storage](https://cloud.google.com/storage/) storage backend *`optional`*
 * [boto](https://github.com/boto/boto) (may already have been installed with duplicity)
 * [gsutil](https://cloud.google.com/storage/docs/gsutil) *`optional`*

-## Configuration

-The configuration takes place in a separate config file and is documented there.

-You should copy `duplicity-backup.conf.example` to another place that suits your needs (for example `/etc/duplicity-backup.conf`)

-The script looks for its configuration by reading the config file specified by the command line option `-c` or `--config` (see [Usage](#usage))

-If no config file was given on the command line, the script will try to find the file specified in the `CONFIG` parameter at the beginning of the script (default: `duplicity-backup.conf` in the script's directory).

-So be sure to either:
-* specify the configuration file path on the command line with the -c option **[recommended]**
-* or to edit the `CONFIG` parameter in the script to match the actual location of your config file. **[deprecated]**

-NOTE: to ease future updates of the script, you may prefer NOT to edit the script at all and to specify systematically the path to your config file on the command line with the `-c` or `--config` option.

 ## Usage